ericbreyer/NondeterministicSudoku/README.md

 bin contains compiled binaries of the sudoku solver (compiled on M1 mac)

+all code is written in racket (PLT scheme). `amb` implementations should mostly work in R5RS-R7RS scheme (though some tweaks like aliasing `call/cc` may be required).
+Obviously the racket GUI code will not work in base scheme.
-all code is written in racket (PLT scheme) feel free to download and run the code/executables to see the solver in action + GUI. :)
+Feel free to download and run the code/executables to see the solver in action + GUI. :)

 ## Inspiration
 I came across this [video](https://www.youtube.com/watch?v=iOJD7nd7cyY) in which I was introduced to the Amb operator.
 It immediately looked like black magic so I did some more research to understand how it works and its implementations.